 To his right, Bernard from Storage Systems burst into flames.
 Norman blinked again.
 Through bleary eyes, he saw a man in a DIY Barn polo shirt waving his hands in an eldritch pattern.
 This was the Barn's fire sorcerer.
 The one who had summoned the demon.
 It had to be!

 Norman forced himself up to his feet.
-Everything was moving slowly, like a holiday in Queensland.
+Everything was moving slowly, like a week in Queensland.
 He realised that he wasn't the only one in the wild melee to see the sorcerer – Fiona had too.
 Fiona.
 The sister he never had.
 His partner in crime.
 How was it she'd never gotten over the guilt of robbing that armoured car?
 The Barn had it coming, had worse than that coming.

 As Norman staggered towards the fire-mage, Fiona clenched both of her hands into fists.
 The pavement in front of the fire mage exploded as the water mains burst, sending a geyser into the air.
 It looked for a moment as if Fiona had him, but the mage leapt back and sent a stream of flames from his hands into the geyser.
 The air filled with steam, soaking Norman to the skin.
 He stumbled on towards his foe.